A Lightness of Being: Throwing Open the Windows of the SubconsciousLaurie Weinberg, BFA, JD, CT.H June 24, 2021

 By committing to oneself, to “cleaning the house” and becoming more conscious – we do a great service to ourselves and all of humanity.
 By choosing a life of happiness for no reason and refusing to accept that life is all about suffering, we help to uplift others and create a pathway for others to awaken too!

 Find your path of healing and transformation and create the life of your dreams.
 You can do it.

-Laurie Weinberg is a spiritual psychotherapist with a private practice in Toronto.
-She has over a decade of experience working with individuals presenting a vast array of issues and inner house cleaning needs.
-She specializes in hypnotherapy, couples therapy, group psychotherapy and childhood behaviour modification.
-She also runs monthly healing music concerts and individual sound healing sessions as part of SacredSound Waves, a piano and viola duo.
-Contact her at: (416) 465-0739, Laurie@innershift.net or www.innershift.net
+Laurie Weinberg, RP is a Gestalt psychotherapist with a private practice in Toronto.
+She has over twenty years of experience working with individuals presenting a vast array of issues and inner house cleaning needs.
+She specializes in hypnotherapy, EMDR, couples therapy and group therapy.
+Email: Laurie@innershift.net or visit: www.innershift.net